ISAITB/docs-itb-ta/source/sessionDashboard/index.rst

 Monitor test sessions
 =====================

-Monitoring all current and past test sessions for your community is possible through the **Session Dashboard** screen.
+Monitoring all current and past test sessions for the test bed is possible through the **Session Dashboard** screen.
 To access this click on the **ADMIN** link from the screen's header.

 .. figure:: ../screenshots/header_admin.PNG